frogus-tec/cehv10-2/CEHv10_Tema01.md

 ### Types of Security Policies

 A security policy is a document that contains information about the way the company plans to protect its information assets from known and unknown threats.
-These policies help to maintain the confidentially, availability, and integrity of information.
+These policies help to maintain the **confidentially, availability, and integrity of information**.
 The four major types of security policy are as follows:

 * Promiscuous Policy